-Access Midwifery is one of several midwifery practices in the Victoria BC area.
-We are part of the Division of Midwifery, working within the Victoria General Hospital and Island Health (VIHA).
-Victoria midwifery practices provide back-up, as needed, when a woman’s midwife is unavailable.
+Access Midwifery is one of eight midwifery practices in the Victoria BC area.
+We are part of the Victoria Department of Midwifery, working within the Victoria General Hospital and Island Health.
+Victoria midwifery practices provide back-up, as needed, when a client’s midwife is unavailable.
 Talk to your midwife about these arrangements.

 All midwives in British Columbia are regulated through the College of Midwives of British Columbia.
 The CMBC provides current and complete information about midwives’ scope of practice and clinical competencies.
 They also have a web-accessible Planned Place of Birth Handbook.